BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 Static addresses & labels enable robust [contacts](/guide/how-it-works/silent-payments/#contacts) features.
 The result is a better interaction model centred around users.

-## How silent payments work
+### Rationale

-Using the same address for multiple payments tells everybody on the network that these payments were made to the same user.
-Every interaction to get a new address takes time and effort, along with the possibility of mistakes while handling on-chain addresses.
-Silent payments circumvent both these issues by using static addresses (starting with *sp1*).
+Since the blockchain is public, reusing an on-chain address for payments informs the network that these payments are made to the same user.
+However, specifying a new address for each transaction usually requires user interaction.
+This is error-prone and requires time & manual effort.

+Silent payments circumvent both these issues by using static addresses (starting with `sp1`).

 Silent payments circumvent both these issues by using static addresses (starting with sp1).
 This simplifies the payment experience while preserving privacy.